BrkRaw/brkraw/docs/contrib/spec-syntax.md

 - `override: true` replaces existing values; set `override: false` to only fill missing values when the spec/transform already produced a value (default: true).

+- `when` conditions are evaluated against the original spec/transform outputs, not against values that have already been remapped by earlier context map rules.

 - `when` supports exact match, `in`, `regex`, and `not` conditions.

 - If no match and `default` is provided in the map rule, `default` is used.